Koh Tao Diving Tours

 Description

-White Rock is one of the largest and most diverse reef dive sites around Koh Tao.
-The site consists of several coral bommies connected by sandy channels and gentle reef slopes.
+White Rock is one of the largest and most sprawling shallow reef dive sites around Koh Tao.
+The site consists of a chain of granite pinnacles and boulders mixed with coral bommies, sandy channels and gentle reef slopes.

 Because of its varied topography and moderate depth, White Rock is suitable for both training dives and relaxed fun dives.
 The site is also extremely popular for night diving due to the abundance of nocturnal marine life.